sooah1219/comp3330-lab1/notes.md

 - I learned how to configure QueryClientProvider in a Vite React app.
 - how to fetch expenses with useQuery and display them.
 - how to mutate data with useMutation and invalidate queries

+Lab 8

+- I learned how to Install and configure TanStack Router in a Vite React app.
+- I learned how to navigate between routes with <Link>.
+- I learned how to create nested routes for list, detail, and new item pages.